Pathway to Canada Target 1, biodiversity, conservation, 2020, Canadian

 In 2010, a Strategic Plan for Biodiversity was adopted at the Conference of the Parties for the Convention on Biological Diversity (CBD).
 This plan includes 20 global biodiversity targets, known as the Aichi Targets, which each party to the convention has agreed to contribute to achieving by the year 2020.
 Canada, the European Community and the other 195 parties in this global plan were encouraged to develop their own national targets using the Aichi Targets as a guide.

 In response, in 2015, Canada adopted a suite of national targets known as the “2020 Biodiversity Goals and Targets for Canada”.
-These 19 targets cover issues ranging from species at risk to sustainable forestry to connecting Canadians to nature.
-This project focuses on the terrestrial and inland waters aspects of Canada Target 1, based on Aichi Target 11.
+These four goals and 19 targets cover issues ranging from species at risk to sustainable forestry to connecting Canadians to nature.
 Canada Target 1 states:

 By 2020, at least 17% of terrestrial areas and inland water, and 10% of marine and coastal areas of Canada are conserved through networks of protected areas and other effective area-based measures.

-On April 11, 2016, federal, provincial, and territorial deputy ministers for parks agreed to establish a working group to develop a plan that will outline how jurisdictions could contribute to conserving at least 17% of Canada’s terrestrial and inland water areas by 2020.
+On April 11, 2016, federal, provincial, and territorial deputy ministers for parks agreed to establish a working group to develop a plan that will outline how jurisdictions could contribute to achieving Canada Target 1.
 Guidance will also be created for recommending best practices and indicators for measuring progress towards protecting Canada's biodiversity.

 The solutions associated with achieving Canada Target 1 will only be found through collaboration and collective action.
-In addition, many governmental departments, Indigenous groups, communities, municipalities, private and non-profit sectors across Canada will have a significant interest and stake in the outputs from this process.
-During this process of developing a plan and recommended implementation guidance, a National Advisory Panel will be formed and approval from all relevant government departments will be sought.
+In addition, many governmental departments, Indigenous peoples, communities, municipalities, private and non-profit sectors across Canada will have a significant interest and stake in the outputs from this process.
+During this process of developing a plan and recommended implementation guidance, an Indigenous Circle of Experts and a National Advisory Panel have been formed and approval from all relevant government departments will be sought.

 Seven expert task teams are each gathering information on one or more of the qualitative elements associated with Canada Target 1 and will prepare a summary report with options.
 These reports will help inform the advice that will be provided by the National Advisory Panel to ministers to create the final Pathway to Canada Target 1.
 The topics being explored are: